Pythm/ad-Lightwand/README.md

 3. **Define the Path**: Specify the path to your custom translation file using the configuration option: `language_file`.

 #### Customizing Event Listeners:
-- Within the `translation.json`, you can also specify different events for the app to listen to, rather than relying on the default `MODE_CHANGE` event.
+- Within the `translation.json`, you can also specify different events for the app to listen to, rather than relying on the default "MODE_CHANGE" event.

 #### Setting Language Preferences:
 - Set your preferred language by configuring the `lightwand_language`.
-Available options include `"en"` for English and `"de"` for German.
+Available options include `"en"` as default for English and `"de"` for German.
 Ensure that these values match those defined in your example file.

 By following these steps, you can tailor the application to better suit your linguistic preferences and operational needs.
 ```json